p-burgess/TCP-and-parallel/pthreads/workcrew/semaphore/README.md

-Workcrew from parent using semaphoers to manage threads
+Workcrew from parent using semaphores to manage threads